ALH477/Holy-Trinity-Seal/README.md

 To engage the seal: trace its lines and circles in prayer, contemplating the 3^k progression as divine revelation's unfolding.
 The transparent SVG allows overlay on sacred imagery (e.g., Chi-Rho at centroid \((1/2, \sqrt{3}/6)\)).
 This is no mere symbol but a *lectio geometrica*—geometric meditation—unveiling the Logos in form and number, as per Aquinas (*Summa Theologica* I, q.28: relational distinctions in God).

 Finally, we conclude with a Trinitarian benediction from Scripture: "The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Ghost, be with you all.
 Amen."
 (2 Corinthians 13:14, KJV)

+## License
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](LICENSE) file for details.
+Contributions are welcome, provided they align with the project's Christian theological focus and professional standards.